 Norwegians, like Kari, love to wear wool – for everyday use as well as when exercising.
 For years, we have been dressing according to the three-layer principle, with wool on the inside.
 This is not by chance.

 Despite the fact that we are constantly researching new technical fabrics, the natural benefits of wool have proved to be unbeatable – in addition to being the most environmentally friendly material we have.
-So, to all of the potential skeptics out there, and to those who just want to know more about wool, here are five reasons why Norwegians have such a sentimental and loving relationship with the fur of a sheep.
+So, to all of the potential skeptics out there, and to those who just want to know more about wool, here are five reasons to wear wool, also in the summer.

 Much of our training clothing consists of polyester, which is actually plastic.
 You have probably noticed that it doesn’t take long before these garments start smelling after exercising, which in turn means that we have to wash them frequently.
 In the washing machine, polyester garments release microplastics, which end up in the sea and damage life down there.
 Wool, on the other hand, is 100% renewable and natural, and is therefore one of our most sustainable materials.
 It does not necessarily have to be washed, which leads us to the next point.